 1.2.
 Deliberations of the Working Group

-The IRTP Part D Working Group started its deliberations on 25 February 2013 where it was decided to work through combination of weekly conference calls and conversation on a publicly-archived email list [insert link].
+The IRTP Part D Working Group started its deliberations on 25 February 2013 where it decided to conduct its work through combination of weekly conference calls and conversation on a publicly-archived email list [insert link].

 The Working Group also met face-to-face during the ICANN Conferences in Beijing, Durban and Buenos Aires